 - One of the central themes of Exalted is to explore this question.
 Given that there are several thousand of them, the titular Exalted tend to run the gamut of archetypes presented here, with the possible exception of Obliviousness—Exaltation is hard to miss.

 - In Baldur's Gate, the PC is The Oblivious for much of the game.
-In Baldurs Gate 2, the ending determines whether he will be The Despot, The Savior with shades of Rebel, or Rebel and leave the mantle on the floor.
+In Baldur's Gate II: Throne of Bhaal, the ending determines whether he will be The Despot, The Savior with shades of Rebel, or Rebel and leave the mantle on the floor.

 - In The World Ends with You, Joshua shows elements of The Prince and The Shepherd, trying to erase all of Shibuya, shooting Neku twice, and using him in a pawn in his game.
 On the other hand, -he- also keeps the Game running as a means of judging the dead and refining their Imaginations, and Neku, Shiki and maybe Beat seem to have grown from their experiences in it.
 Hanekoma, meanwhile, seems to be a straight example of The Shepherd.